microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Update-MgBetaRoleManagementDeviceManagementRoleDefinition.md

   - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
 This identifier is typically used if one needs an identifier to be the same across different directories.
 Read-only when isBuiltIn is true.
   - `[Version <String>]`: Indicates the version of the unifiedRoleDefinition object.
 Read-only when isBuiltIn is true.

 `INHERITSPERMISSIONSFROM <IMicrosoftGraphUnifiedRoleDefinition[]>`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Microsoft Entra built-in roles support this attribute.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AllowedPrincipalTypes <String>]`: allowedRolePrincipalTypes
   - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
   - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
 Supports $filter (eq and startsWith).
   - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Microsoft Entra built-in roles support this attribute.
   - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
 Read-only.
 Supports $filter (eq).
   - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
   - `[IsPrivileged <Boolean?>]`: Flag indicating if the role is privileged.
-Azure AD defines a role as privileged if it contains at least one sensitive resource action in the rolePermissions and allowedResourceActions objects.
+Microsoft Entra ID defines a role as privileged if it contains at least one sensitive resource action in the rolePermissions and allowedResourceActions objects.
 Applies only for actions in the microsoft.directory resource namespace.
 Read-only.
 Supports $filter (eq).
   - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
 Attach scope to role assignment.
   - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
     - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.